damabe/microsoft-graph-docs/api-reference/v1.0/api/workbookrangeview-itemat.md

 ---
 title: "workbookRangeView: itemAt"
-description: "One of the following permissions is required to call this API.
+description: "One of the following permissions is required to call the workbookRangeView: itemAt API.
 To learn more, including how to choose permissions, see Permissions." ms.localizationpriority: medium
 author: "lumine2008"
 ms.prod: "excel"